 - One of the great things about Microsoft Outlook and its email system is that you can drag and drop Allpoints emails (or any email) onto your calendar, your task list or to a special folder.

-- If you will be off campus for an extended period of time (i.e. maternity leave or sabbatical) and you choose not to receive Allpoints emails, you can have the service temporarily suspended by notifying the Help Desk at x3456 or email@example.com.
+- If you will be off campus for an extended period of time (i.e. maternity leave or sabbatical) and you choose not to receive Allpoints emails, you can have the service temporarily suspended by notifying the Help Desk at x23456 or firstname.lastname@example.org.
 Just remember to have yourself re-added to the distribution list when you return.

 - One way to keep your Allpoints emails organized is to create a special folder for them.
 Right click on “Personal Folders” on the Folder List in Outlook.
 Then select “New Folder” and select a name (may we suggest “Allpoints”?).
 You can then simply drag any Allpoints messages to the folder for safekeeping.